The Global FlyFisher

 Simply the Best Place to go for Online Fly Fishing and Fly Tyinghttp://globalflyfisher.com/node/14118

 Strike Indicator Scientology

 This article is the premier in a new series: "Nymphing From Top-to-Bottom: The Untold Secrets".
 Starting on top, strike indicators aren't just flyfishing bobbers; they do much more, if you know the secrets!
-Learn an exclusive trick from GFF partner Steve Schweitzer along with
+Learn an exclusive trick from GFF partner Steve Schweitzer.

 SOME FOR YOUR FRIENDS TOO

 A full set of strike indicators, using the tying methods below, will last for years.
 You might as well give some to your friends while you're at it.

 I fish strike indicators almost every time I nymph.
 You might think that's an abolishment to the pure form of flyfishing.
 Well, it can be if you are using strike indicators merely as a bobber, which isn't a bad reason in itself.
 But there's so much more they can do!